apache/calcite/site/_docs/materialized_views.md

 ### View-based query rewriting

 View-based query rewriting aims to take an input query which can be answered using a preexisting view and rewrite the query to make use of the view.
-Currently Calcite has two implementations of view-based query rewriting.
+Currently, Calcite has two implementations of view-based query rewriting.

 #### Substitution via rules transformation